joy-void-joy/alexplainable/README.md

 # Alexplainable: Constructing an ImageNet recognizer to be explainable

+[sorted segmented training dataset and eval dataset to be released]

 Alexplainable is an attempt at making a semi-transparent [ImageNet](https://www.image-net.org/) recognizer using [AI-Pull-Requests](lesswrong post).
 Runs of this project will be had at [https://github.com/joy-void-joy/alexplainable-runs](https://github.com/joy-void-joy/alexplainable-runs).

 Bet on [Manifold](https://manifold.markets/news/will-constructability-actually-work) about how much this process will succeed, and like us on [Manifund](manifund) to support our project.